ZevWepster/calendarApp/README.md

 4. **Run the Application**:
    **Run the Application**:
    ```bash
    npm run dev
    ```
    This will start a local development server.
 Open your browser and navigate to `http://localhost:3000` (or the port specified in your configuration).

 ## Usage

 1. Open the calendar in your browser.
-2. Click The Add Event button to add a event.
+2. Click on a day to add an event (current functionality).
 3. Manage events through the planned enhancements (upcoming features).

 ## Contributing